zq99/data-access-layer-vba-sql-server/README.md

 ## Purpose

-This project features a Data Access layer that can be used by any VBA applications to connect to SQL Server.
+This project features a Data Access layer that can be used by any VBA application to connect to SQL Server.

 The purpose is to keep database connectivity code tidy and core database commands centralized within a project.